Limits of Reliable Communication with Low Probability of Detection on AWGN Channels: Achievability of Square Root Law

-Unlike Shannon's coding theorem for AWGN channels \cite[Theorem 9.1.1]{cover02IT}, we cannot select a codebook that performs better than average, as that would violate the i.i.d.~condition needed to limit Willie's detection ability.
-If such a codebook is desirable, the construction of Theorem \ref{th:achievability_peak_power} can be employed using the modification given by the remark following its proof.
-This construction also satisfies both the peak and the average power constraints, as demonstrated below.
+Unlike Shannon's coding theorem for AWGN channels \cite[Theorem 9.1.1, p.~268]{cover02IT}, we cannot purge codewords from our codebook to lower the maximal decoding error probability, as that would violate the i.i.d.~condition for the codeword construction that is needed to limit Willie's detection ability in our proof.
+However, it is reasonable that users in sensitive situations attempting to hide their communications would prefer uniform rather than average decoding error performance, in essence demanding that the specific codebook they are using is effective.
+In such a scenario, the construction of Theorem \ref{th:achievability_peak_power} can be employed using the modification given by the remark following its proof.
+This construction also satisfies both the peak and the average power constraints, as demonstrated below. \begin{customtheorem}[Achievability under a peak power constraint] Suppose Alice's transmitter is subject to the peak power constraint $b$, $0<b<\infty$, and Willie's channel is subject to AWGN with power $\sigma^2_w>0$.
+Also suppose that Alice and Bob share a secret of sufficient length.
+Then Alice can maintain Willie's sum of the probabilities of detection errors $\alpha+\beta\geq 1-\epsilon$ for any $\epsilon>0$ while reliably transmitting $o(\sqrt{n})$ bits to Bob over $n$ uses of an AWGN channel when $\sigma_w^2$ is unknown and $\mathcal{O}(\sqrt{n})$ bits in $n$ channel uses if she knows a lower bound $\sigma_w^2\geq\hat{\sigma}_w^2$ for some $\hat{\sigma}_w^2>0$. \end{customtheorem}